hsienc/ECON880-Computational-Methods/pset/pset2/README.md

-I work on this pset1 on my own.
+I work on this pset2 on my own.
 The folder contains necessary materials:

-1. parallel_stochastic_growth_functions.jl: a modified version from parallel_functions.jl on Dean's website.
-Add technology shocks into loops.
+1. `pset2_functions.jl`: calculate moments needed in this pset

-2. parallel_stochastic_growth_script.jl: this runs the above .jl and generates 3 png files
+2. `pset2_script.jl`: this runs the above .jl and generates 5 png files

 3. Main.pdf: write-up